 Maryland Medicare Resources

 Navigating the Medicare system can be challenging, but fortunately, the government provides various resources to sign up and adjust coverage.
 The first of these is the State Health Insurance Assistance Program or SHIP.
-Each state has an individual SHIP program, so be sure to find the correct webpage for Maryland.
+Each state has an individual SHIP program, so find the correct webpage for Maryland.

 Medicaid is another option the United States government offers to assist citizens with health care.
-While Medicaid is a separate system from Medicare, many beneficiaries choose to utilize both to increase their coverage.
-If you’re interested in learning whether Medicare is a good option for you, the Maryland Medicaid webpage is an excellent place to start.
+While Medicaid is separate from Medicare, many beneficiaries utilize both to increase their coverage.
+If you’re interested in learning whether Medicare is a good option, the Maryland Medicaid webpage is an excellent place to start.